JetBrains/kotlin-web-site/docs/reference/generics.md

 # Generics

-As in *Java*, classes in Kotlin may have type parameters:
+As in Java, classes in Kotlin may have type parameters:

 ``` kotlin
 class Box<T>(t: T) {